 Admiring the 1022 meter high Munro of Buachaille Etive Mòr is one of the top things to do in Glencoe.
 Even if you don't plan for it, when you drive through the area your eyes will not be able to look elsewhere.
 It is like a magnet of beauty.
 I consider it one of the Must-Sees in Scotland.

-Its name mean the Great Herdsman of Etive as it stands at the entrance to one of the best roads in Scotland: Glen Etive and its river.
+Its name means the Great Herdsman of Etive as it stands at the entrance to one of the best roads in Scotland: Glen Etive and its river.

 Let's start with a short video to give you a feeling of the place and the mountain

-INFO & PLANNING TIPS - Buachaille Etive Mor
+PLANNING TIPS - Buachaille Etive Mor (Glencoe, Scotland)

 Getting to Buachaille Etive Mor